Sargodha: Motorways and highways

 Sargodha lies about 45 km from the M-2 Motorway, which connects Lahore and Islamabad.
 The N-60 National Highway runs from Sargodha to Lahore through Pindi Bhattian and Sheikhupura.
 It is also connected to Faisalabad by a highway.

 Buses

 General Bus Stand is located on Fatima Jinnah Road that provides bus service from Sargodha to almost every part of the country.
 Daewoo Bus Service drives regular routes from Sargodha to the rest of the country.
 Others include Niazi Express, Faisal Movers, Bilal Travels, Islamabad Express and Skyways etc.

 Taxi and rickshaws

-The online cab services Uber and Careem are available in the city.
+The online cab service inDrive and some locally owned cab services such as Apni-Sawari are available in the city.
 Many auto rickshaws are also available throughout the city, which are often used by those who cannot afford the cab services.

 Rail

 Sargodha is also connected by the rest of the country through the rail.
 Sargodha Junction railway station is located on Shorkot-Lala Musa branch railway line.
 Hazara Express, Millat Express, Sandal Express and Sargodha Express provide daily transport to Rawalpindi, Lahore, Faisalabad, Multan, Karachi and other major cities.